- This event has passed.

 - Event Categories:

-- Accumulation of Capital, automation, Books for classes, Capital Studies, Class, Class and Gender, Classes and Programs, Emancipation, Financialization, General Strikes, Global Market, Globalization, Health Care Rights, Healthcare, Historical Decades, Housing, Immigration, Indigenous Peoples, Insurgency, International Working Class, Labor History, Labor Journalism, Marx's Capital, Marxist Method, Planned Economy, platform work, Political Economy, Precarity Task Force, Proletarian Democracy, quality of life, Race and Class, Research by the working class, Revolutions Study Group, Science and Technology, Seminars and Talks, simple and expanded reproduction, Social Reproduction, Space and Class, the State, The State and Capital, Union organizing, Workers’ Inquiry
+- Accumulation of Capital, automation, Capital Studies, Class, Class and Gender, Classes/Events, Emancipation, Financialization, Globalization, Healthcare, Housing, Immigration, Indigenous Peoples, Insurgency, Labor History, Marx's Capital, Marxist Method, platform work, Political Economy, quality of life, Race and Class, Revolutions Study Group, Science and Technology, Seminars and Talks, Social Reproduction, Workers’ Inquiry

 - Capital Studies Group